tesujimath/nu_plugin_tracer/README.md

 > plugin use bash_env
 ```

 The output appears in files named after the plugin, in the current directory.
-Note that Nu runs plugins with current directory of the plugin.
+Note that Nu runs plugins with the current directory set to the plugin installation directory rather than the user's actual current directory.
+See this [Nushell issue](https://github.com/nushell/nushell/issues/12660).

 Then:
 ```